Mediation is based on open communication and a sincere desire to resolve a dispute.

 We will discuss what issues need resolution to estimate the amount of time necessary for mediation and thus, an estimate of fees.
 You will need to provide the contact information for the other party and we will have the same conversation with them.
 If both sides agree to mediate with Clear Creek Mediation, then we will set a time for either an in-office mediation session or by video conference and get to work on a resolution.

-~ I always seek to help parties find creative, workable and customized solutions to their unique challenges.
-I firmly believe that the best solutions for families are found in mediation. ~ Rebecca Marsh
+~ We always seek to help parties find creative, workable and customized solutions to their unique challenges.
+We firmly believe that the best solutions for families are found in mediation. ~ Clear Creek Mediation

 Schedule Your Mediation with Clear Creek Mediation Center